Detecting Fake News with Machine Learning

 (Conference Publication)

-Abstract: Fake news is intentionally written to influence individuals and their belief system.
-Detection of fake news has become extremely important since it is impacting society and politics negatively.
-Most existing works have used supervised learning but given importance to the words used in the dataset.
-The approach may work well when the dataset is huge and covers a wide domain.
+Abstract: Fake news is intentionally written to influence individuals and their belief systems.
+Fake news detection has become extremely important since it negatively impacts society and politics.
+Most existing works have used supervised learning but have given importance to the words used in the dataset.
+The approach may work well when the huge dataset covers a wide domain.
 However, getting the labeled dataset of fake news is a challenging problem.
 Additionally, the algorithms are trained after the news has already been disseminated.
-In contrast, this research gives importance to content-based prediction based on language statistical features.
+In contrast, this research emphasizes content-based prediction based on language statistical features.
 Our assumption of using language statistical features is relevant since the fake news is written to impact human psychology.
-A pattern in the language features can predict whether the news is fake or not.
-We extracted 43 features that include Parts of Speech and Sentiment Analysis and shown that AdaBoost gave accuracy and F-score close to 1 when using 43 features.
-Results also show that the top ten features instead of all 43 features give the accuracy of 0.85 and F-Score of 0.87.
+A pattern in the language features can predict whether the news is fake.
+We extracted 43 features that include Parts of Speech and Sentiment Analysis and showed that AdaBoost gave accuracy and F-score close to 1 when using 43 features.
+Results also show that instead of all 43, the top ten features give an accuracy of 0.85 and an F-Score of 0.87.